 The employment agreement for Mr. Boor also includes provisions for payments to be made upon his termination under certain circumstances.
-If Mr. Boor is terminated without cause, or if he terminates the agreement for good reason, he will receive: (a) a severance payment equal to his then current base salary, plus the average bonuses paid to him over the previous three (3) calendar years multiplied by (i) one point five (1.5), if termination occurs prior to the sixth anniversary of employment, or (ii) one (1), if termination occurs after the sixth anniversary of employment; (b) accelerated vesting of any outstanding options, provided however, that if termination occurred prior to six (6) years after the effective date of his employment agreement, 50% of such options shall vest; (c) a prorated amount of unvested performance-based equity awards would vest at the end of applicable performance periods based on actual performance of the Company; and (d) Consolidated Omnibus Budget Reconciliation Act of 1985 ("COBRA") coverage for up to twelve months following termination.
-In the event Mr. Boor is terminated due to death or disability, all of his unvested stock options awarded to him under his employment agreement would vest immediately and become exercisable and a prorated amount of his unvested performance-based equity awards would vest at the end of applicable performance periods based on actual performance of the Company.
+If Mr. Boor is terminated without cause, or if he terminates the agreement for good reason, he will receive a severance payment equal to his then current base salary, plus the average bonuses paid to him over the previous three (3) calendar years; (b) accelerated vesting of any outstanding options; (c) a prorated amount of unvested performance-based equity awards would vest at the end of applicable performance periods based on actual performance of the Company; and (d) Consolidated Omnibus Budget Reconciliation Act of 1985 ("COBRA") coverage for up to twelve months following termination.
+In the event Mr. Boor is terminated due to death or disability, all of his unvested stock options awarded to him under his employment agreement would vest immediately and become exercisable and a prorated amount of his unvested performancebased equity awards would vest at the end of applicable performance periods based on actual performance of the Company.
 Should Mr. Boor be terminated without cause during the twelve month period following a change in control event, he will receive: (a) a severance payment equal to the sum of: (i) three (3) times his then current base salary plus (ii) three (3) times the average bonuses paid to him over the previous three (3) calendar years; (b) all of his unvested stock options would vest immediately; (c) his performance-based equity awards would vest at the "target" level of performance and be issued upon the terms of the applicable agreements at the end of applicable performance periods; and (d) COBRA coverage for up to twelve (12) months following termination.
 The employment agreement also includes customary provisions regarding confidentiality of information, non-disparagement, non-competition, and non-solicitation.
 The payment of any severance benefits under the agreement is contingent upon Mr. Boor's execution of a customary release of claims.